Custom domain name for REST APIs in API Gateway - Amazon API Gateway

 https://api.example.com/myservice

-A Regional custom domain can be associated with REST APIs and HTTP APIs.
-You can use API Gateway Version 2 APIs to create and manage Regional custom domain names for REST APIs.
+• A Regional custom domain name can be associated with REST APIs and HTTP APIs.
+You can use the API Gateway Version 2 APIs to create and manage Regional custom domain names for REST APIs.

 Register a domain name

 You must have a registered internet domain name in order to set up custom domain names for your APIs.
-If needed, you can register an internet domain using Amazon RouteĀ 53 or using a third-party domain registrar of your choice.
-An API's custom domain name can be the name of a subdomain or the root domain (also known as "zone apex") of a registered internet domain.
+You can register your internet domain name using Amazon RouteĀ 53 or using a third-party domain registrar of your choice.
+Your custom domain name can be the name of a subdomain or the root domain (also known as the "zone apex") of a registered internet domain.

 Wildcard custom domain names